alexqfredrickson/notes/aws/aws.md

 ### Storage Gateway

-AWS Storage Gateway comprises four separate services: S3 File Gateway, FSx File Gateway, Tape Gateway, and Volume Gateway.
+Storage Gateway comprises four separate services: S3 File Gateway, FSx File Gateway, Tape Gateway, and Volume Gateway.

 S3 File Gateway is a file interface into S3, that allows retrieval of S3 objects via NFS.

 ### CloudTrail

-AWS CloudTrail records actions taken by users, roles, or AWS services.
+CloudTrail records actions taken by users, roles, or AWS services.
 It provides:

   1. An *event history*, a searchable and immutable record of actions taken in the past 90 days
   2. A *CloudTrail Lake*, which is a managed data lake